interlay/interbtc-spec/btcrelay-spec/docs/source/security_performance/security.rst

 Replay Attacks
 ~~~~~~~~~~~~~~
-Since BTC-Relay does not store Bitcoin transactions, nor can it be aware of all possible applications using ``verifyTransaction``, duplicate submission of transaction inclusion proofs **cannot be easily detected** by BTC-Relay.
+Since BTC-Relay does not store Bitcoin transactions, nor can it be aware of all possible applications using ``verifyTransactionInclusion``, duplicate submission of transaction inclusion proofs **cannot be easily detected** by BTC-Relay.

 As such, it lies in the responsibility of each application interacting with BTC-Relay to introduce necessary replay protection mechanisms (e.g. nonces stored in OP_RETURN outputs of verified transactions) and to check the latter using the :ref:`parser` component of BTC-Relay.